 If a person was identified as being without insurance as of January 1st in the MEPS Round 1 interview, a series of follow-up questions were asked to determine the duration of uninsurance prior to the start of the MEPS survey.
+Persons who were insured as of the MEPS Round 1 interview, and persons with a date of birth on or after December 31, 2003 or whose age category was less than 1 year old were skipped past this loop of questions.
+These questions are asked in Round 1 only.

-If the person said he/she was covered by insurance in the two years prior to the MEPS Round 1 interview (PREVCOVR), the month, year (COVRMM, COVRYY), and type of coverage (Employer-sponsored (WASESTB), Medicare (WASMCARE), Medicaid/SCHIP (WASMCAID), CHAMPUS/CHAMPVA (WASCHAMP), VA/Military Care (WASVA), Other public (WASOTGOV, WASAFDC,WASSSI, WASSTAT1-3, WASOTHER) or Private coverage purchased through a group, association or insurance company (WASPRIV) was ascertained.
+If the person said he/she was covered by insurance in the two years prior to the MEPS Round 1 interview (PREVCOVR), the month, year (COVRMM, COVRYY), and type of coverage (Employer-sponsored (WASESTB), Medicare (WASMCARE), Medicaid/SCHIP (WASMCAID), TRICARE/CHAMPVA (WASCHAMP), VA/Military Care (WASVA), Other public (WASOTGOV, WASAFDC, WASSSI, WASSTAT1-4, WASOTHER) or Private coverage purchased through a group, association or insurance company (WASPRIV)) was ascertained.
+Note that under the types of coverage, up to 4 state programs (WASSTAT1-4) can be listed as response options, but only the number of programs available in the state in which the RU is located (up to 4) will be displayed.
+If the state in which the RU is located has less than 4 state programs available, the remaining state programs will be -1 (Inapplicable).
+The only exception is if the response is Refused (-7) or Don't Know (-8).
+In that case, WASTAT1-4 are all coded with the same missing value, regardless of the number of plans available in that specific state.
+Note that this is a code all that apply question, so more than one source of previous insurance can be selected.
 For persons who were covered by health insurance on January 1st, it was ascertained if they were ever without health insurance in the previous year (NOINSBEF).
 The number of weeks/months without health insurance was also ascertained (NOINSTM, NOINUNIT).
-For persons who reported only non-comprehensive coverage as of January 1st, a question was asked to determine if they had been covered by more comprehensive coverage that paid for medical and doctors bills in the previous two years (MORCOVR).
+For persons who reported only non-comprehensive coverage as of January 1st, a question was asked to determine if they had been covered by more comprehensive coverage that paid for medical and doctors' bills in the previous two years (MORECOVR).
 If they were, the most recent month and year of coverage was ascertained (INSENDMM, INSENDYY) as was the type of coverage (see the variable names above).

 Note that these variables are unedited and have been taken directly as they were recorded from the raw data.
 There may be inconsistencies with the health insurance variables released on public use files that indicate that an individual is uninsured in January.
+Out-of-scope persons in both panels and all persons in Panel 8 have been set to "Inapplicable" (-1) for PREVCOVR - INSENDYY.
+All other persons have PREVCOVR - INSENDYY copied directly from the value of the unedited source variable.